-5. OBP toolset
+V. OBP TOOLSET

-To carry out our experiments, we used our OBP6 tool (Figure 9).
-OBP is an implementation of a CDL language translation in terms of formal languages, i.e. currently FIACRE (Farail et al., 2008).
-As depicted in Figure 9, OBP leverages existing academic model checkers such as TINA or simulators such as our explorer called OBP Explorer.
+To carry out our experiments, we used our OBP6 tool (Figure 8).
+OBP is an implementation of a CDL language translation in terms of formal languages, i.e. currently FI-ACRE [FGP+08].
+As depicted in Figure 8, OBP leverages existing academic model checkers such as TINA [BRV04] or simulators such as our explorer called OBP Explorer.
 From CDL context diagrams, the OBP tool generates a set of context graphs which represent the sets of the environment runs.
 Currently, each generated graph is transformed into a FIACRE automaton.
 Each graph represents a set of possible interactions between model and context.
 To validate the model under study, it is necessary to compose each graph with the model.
 Each property on each graph must be verified.
+To do so, OBP generates either an observer automaton

+6OBP_t (OBP for TINA) is available on www.obpcdl.org

-To do so, OBP generates either an observer automaton (Halbwachs et al., 1993) from each property for OBP Explorer, or SELT logic formula (Berthomieu et al., 2004) for the TINA model checker.
-With OBP Explorer, the accessibility analysis is carried out on the result of the composition between a graph, a set of observers and the system model as described in (Dhaussy et al., 2009).
-If, for a given context, we face state explosion, the accessibility analysis or model-checking is not possible.
-In this case, the context is split into a subset of contexts and the composition is executed again as mentioned in 3.3.
+[HLR93] from each property for OBP Explorer, or SELT logic formula [BRV04] for the TINA model checker.
+With OBP Explorer, the accessibility analysis is carried out on the result of the composition between a graph, a set of observers and the system model as described in [DPC+09].
+If for a given context, we face state explosion, the accessibility analysis or model-checking is not possible.
+In this case, the context is split into a subset of contexts and the composition is executed again as mentioned in III-C.